Chess Grandmaster Jonathan Hawkins, 42, Dies Of Rare Cancer—A Week After Appeal To Help Him

 Chess is in mourning after it was announced English GM Jonathan Hawkins has died aged 42 just before Christmas.

-The former British Chess Champion, from Consett in County Durham, had been suffering from a rare and aggressive form of cancer.
+The former British Chess Champion, originally from Consett in County Durham, but living in in Torbay, Devon, had been suffering from a rare and aggressive form of cancer.

 It came a week after Hawkins' friend GM Danny Gormally launched an appeal to help him and his family.
 The response has so far seen more than £25,000 raised for Hawkins and his partner Angela Eyton.